Make-School-Labs/General-Project-Setup-Guide/jupyter/readme.md

 * Install anaconda

     `brew install --cask anaconda`
 * Set your anaconda path.
-Edit your ~/.zshrc file.
+Edit your ~/.zshrc or ~/.bashrc file.
-  * Open your .zshrc file with vscode editor
+  * Open your .zshrc or .bashrc file with vscode editor

+    For zsh:

     `code ~/.zshrc`

+    For bash:

+    `code ~/.bashrc`
   * Add the following to the top of the file:

     `export PATH="/usr/local/anaconda3/bin:$PATH"`